fuelphp-storage/event/readme.md

 * Creating event containers for easy management.
 * Registering and unregistering of events.
 * Event prioritizing.
-* Bubbling of events can be prevented.
+* Propagation of events can be prevented.
 * A trait for eventable objects.
 * Context binding to event handlers.